Pythagorean Theorem Calculator

 Finding the sides of a right triangle

-If two sides of a right triangle are given, the third side can be found using the Pythagorean theorem.
-For example, if sides a and b are given, the length of side c can be found as follows:
+If two sides of a right triangle are known, the missing third side can easily be found using the Pythagorean theorem.
+For example, if sides a and b are given, the length of the hypotenuse c can be calculated as follows:

 $$c=\sqrt{a²+b²}$$